Parallel Peeling Algorithms: Below the Threshold

-Consider what happens in $t^* + 3$ rounds when there is 1 duplicate vertex.
-In order for the root to remain unpeeled, it must have at least $4$ (not necessarily distinct) vertices at distance $1$ that are unpeeled at round $t^* +2$.
-At most two of these four vertices have a descendant that is a duplicate or is itself a duplicate.
-Hence, for the root to remain unpeeled, for at least $t^*+2$ rounds, at least two vertices must remain unpeeled out of the $\text{polylog}(n)$ children of the root, when the neighborhood of these vertices for $t^*+2$ rounds is a tree.
-By our previous calculations, the probability that this occurs is $o(1/n)$, completing the proof. \end{proof}
+Consider what happens in $t^* + 2$ rounds when there is 1 duplicate vertex.
+As stated in the previous paragraph, for the root to remain unpeeled, it must have at least four neighbors, and at most two of these four vertices is a duplicate or has a descendant that is a duplicate.
+Thus, in order for the root to remain unpeeled after $t^* + 2$ rounds, at least two neighbors, $u_1$ and $u_2$, of the root must remain unpeeled after $t^* + 1$ rounds, when the neighborhoods of $u_1$ and $u_2$ for $t^*+1$ rounds are trees.
+By our previous calculations, the probability that $u_1$ and $u_2$ both remain unpeeled after $t^*+1$ rounds when their neighborhoods are trees is $O(\text{polylog}(n)/n^2)$.
+Thus, we take a union bound over the at most $\text{polylog}(n)$ pairs of descendants of the root, and conclude that the probability that the root survives $t^*+2$ rounds of the peeling process is $1-o(1/n)$.